simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for May 30-Jun 01 2024
+Solar Radiation Storm Forecast for May 31-Jun 02 2024

-              May 30  May 31  Jun 01
+              May 31  Jun 01  Jun 02
-S1 or greater   20%     20%     20%
+S1 or greater   25%     25%     25%

-Rationale: There is a slight chance for a greater than 10 MeV proton event exceeding the S1 (Minor) threshold through 01 Jun primarily due to the flare potential of Regions 3691 and 3697.
+Rationale: There is a chance for a greater than 10 MeV proton event exceeding the S1 (Minor) threshold through 02 Jun, primarily due to the flare potential of Regions 3691 and 3697.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R3 levels were observed over the past 24 hours.
-The largest was at May 29 2024 1437 UTC.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at May 30 2024 0713 UTC.

-Radio Blackout Forecast for May 30-Jun 01 2024
+Radio Blackout Forecast for May 31-Jun 02 2024

-              May 30        May 31        Jun 01
+              May 31        Jun 01        Jun 02
 R1-R2           75%           75%           75%
 R3 or greater   35%           35%           35%

-Rationale: R1-2 (Minor-Moderate) Radio Blackouts are expected, with a chance for isolated R3 (Strong) Radio Blackouts through 01 Jun.
+Rationale: Occasional R1-R2 (Minor-Moderate) Radio Blackouts are expected, with a chance for isolated R3 (Strong) Radio Blackouts, on 31 May-02 Jun due to the flaring potential of Regions 3691 and 3697.

 ```